mandlenkosi-Tshabalala/Sales-Analysis-MSBI-/README.md

 # Sales-Analysis-MSBI-

 An SSIS, SSAS and SSRS sales analysis project for a chain of retail stores.

+Objective:

+-Create a Report to show number of sales per product

+-Analyze the number of sales per country

+-Show the number of sales by product category

 Given a dataset in the form of excel files.

 Sales:
 [Sales1.xlsx](https://github.com/mandlenkosi-Tshabalala/Sales-Analysis-MSBI-/files/10045699/Sales1.xlsx)